Calculating Branch Circuit Size for Electric Tankless Water Heaters

 Beyond the calculations, executing a professional installation involves several key practices.
 Adhering to these guidelines ensures the safety, reliability, and longevity of the system.

-- Service Panel Capacity: Before starting any work, verify the main service panel has both the physical space for a new double-pole breaker and, more importantly, the electrical capacity to support the new load.
-Effective electrical load management starts with this assessment.
-Failure to do so can lead to an overloaded service, posing a risk to the entire property.
+- Service Panel Capacity: Before starting work, verify the main service panel has both physical space for the new breaker(s) and sufficient electrical capacity to support the new load.
+Effective electrical load management starts with this assessment; if the total calculated load exceeds the service rating, a service upgrade is necessary per NEC Article 220.

 For a comprehensive overview of the entire process, see our guide on how to install an electric tankless water heater.
 If you encounter issues with an existing unit, our article on troubleshooting an electric water heater can provide valuable insights.